apache/arrow/docs/source/format/CanonicalExtensions.rst

     ``{ "shape": [100, 200, 500], "permutation": [2, 0, 1]}``

+    This is the physical layout shape and the the shape of the logical layout would in this case be ``[500, 100, 200]``.

 .. note::

   Elements in a fixed shape tensor extension array are stored